josephmoresena/Rxmxnx.JNetInterface/README.md

 For more information about essential and main classes, please refer to the documentation on compatibility with [GraalVM Native Image](./native-image/README.md), where the implementation details are explained in greater depth.

+### String Handling

+JNI allows special handling of `java.lang.String` instances (Java Strings). `Rxmxnx.JNetInterface` exposes these APIs through the `JStringObject` class.

+#### String Creation

+To create a new array through JNI, `Rxmxnx.JNetInterface` exposes the following static methods in the class `JStringObject`:

+* **Create(IEnvironment, String?)**: Creates a Java `String` from a .NET `String` instance.
+The .NET `String` is kept in memory associated with the created instance.
+If the given `String` is null, it will return null.
+The value of the `String` can be accessed through the `Value` property.
+* **Create(IEnvironment, ReadOnlySpan<Char>)**: Creates a Java `String` from a read-only span of UTF-16 characters.
+The `Value` property will generate a JNI call to retrieve the instance's value.
+* **Create(IEnvironment, CString?)**: Creates a Java `String` from a `CString` instance.
+If the given `CString` is null, it will return null.
+The `Utf8Length` property will be initialized with the length of the `CString`.
+* **Create(JClassObject, ReadOnlySpan<Byte>)**: Creates a Java `String` from a read-only span of UTF-8 bytes.
+The `Utf8Length` property will be initialized with the length of the read-only span.

+*Note:* UTF-8 based creation methods comply with the following characteristics:

+- The UTF-8 text must end with a null UTF-8 character.
+- The termination character must not be part of the sequence.
+This is ensured in certain `CString` instances or .NET UTF-8/ASCII literals.
+- The UTF-8 text must not contain null UTF-8 characters.

+The properties exposed by this class are:

+* **Length**: Number of UTF-16 characters in the Java string.
+If not initialized, a call to the JNI method `GetStringLength` will be made.
+* **Utf8Length**: Number of UTF-8 units in the Java string.
+If not initialized, a call to the JNI method `GetStringUTFLength` will be made.
+* **Value**: String value of the current Java string.
+If not initialized, a call to the JNI method `GetStringRegion` will be made.
+* **Reference**: JNI reference to the instance.

+**Notes:**

+* The `JStringObject` class implements the following interfaces: `IEnumerable<Char>`, `IComparable`, `IComparable<String?>`, and `IComparable<JStringObject?>`.
+* The characters and UTF-8 units of Java strings are represented by the CLR structures `System.Char` and `System.Byte`, respectively.

+#### Native Characters

+JNI allows native access to the characters of a Java string. `Rxmxnx.JNetInterface` provides this functionality through the following methods:

+* **GetNativeChars(JMemoryReferenceKind)**: Equivalent to JNI's `GetStringChars` calls.
+The `JMemoryReferenceKind` parameter allows `Rxmxnx.JNetInterface` to safely and efficiently use another JNI reference to back native memory allocation.
+* **GetCriticalChars(JMemoryReferenceKind)**: Equivalent to the `GetStringCritical` call.
+The `JMemoryReferenceKind` parameter enables `Rxmxnx.JNetInterface` to safely and efficiently use another JNI reference to pin memory.
+* **GetNativeUtf8Chars(JMemoryReferenceKind)**: Equivalent to JNI's `GetStringUTFChars` calls.
+The `JMemoryReferenceKind` parameter allows `Rxmxnx.JNetInterface` to safely and efficiently use another JNI reference to back native memory allocation.
+* **Get(Span<Char>, Int32)**: Equivalent to JNI's `GetStringRegion` calls.
+The integer serves as the offset for the copy.
+* **GetUtf8(Span<Byte>, Int32)**: Equivalent to JNI's `GetStringUTFRegion` calls.
+The integer serves as the offset for the copy.
+* **GetChars(Int32)**: Equivalent to JNI's `GetStringRegion` calls.
+The given integer serves as the starting point of the substring.
+* **GetChars(Int32, Int32)**: Equivalent to JNI's `GetStringRegion` calls.
+The first given integer serves as the starting point of the substring, and the second defines its length.
+* **GetUtf8(Int32)**: Equivalent to JNI's `GetStringUTFRegion` calls.
+The given integer serves as the starting point of the UTF-8 substring.
+* **GetUtf8(Int32, Int32)**: Equivalent to JNI's `GetStringUTFRegion` calls.
+The first given integer serves as the starting point of the UTF-8 substring, and the second defines its length.

+**Notes:**

+* The `GetNativeChars`, `GetNativeUtf8Chars` and `GetCriticalChars` methods return a `JNativeMemory<T>` instance, which represents native/pinned read-only memory accessible via JNI.
+This memory must be released using the `Dispose()` method.
+* The `JMemoryReferenceKind` value specifies whether to create an additional JNI reference to manage the native memory.
+  This is intended to allow free manipulation of that memory across different threads.
+* When the Value property is initialized the `GetChars` methods use it to create the substrings.

+##### Native Memory

+Native memory in `Rxmxnx.JNetInterface` is represented as a fixed memory context through a memory adapter encapsulated in an instance of the `JNativeMemomory<T>` class.
+This memory is read-only.

+**Properties:**

+* **ReleaseMode**: Sets the release mode of the native memory.
+If the memory is critical (directly mapped to the string in the JVM), this property is `null` and cannot be set.
+* **Values**: Provides access to native memory via a rad-only span.
+* **Copy**: Indicates whether the native memory is a copy of the string data.
+* **Critical**: Indicates whether the native memory is directly the string memory pinned by the JVM.
+* **Pointer**: Pointer to the native memory.

+**Note:** If the native memory was allocated with an exclusive JNI reference, releasing the memory will also release the associated JNI reference.

 ### Array Handling

 JNI allows the manipulation and creation of Java arrays from any type. `Rxmxnx.JNetInterface` exposes APIs through